CrunchyData/postgres-operator/docs/content/architecture/namespace.md

 determine what cluster roles are currently assigned to the `pgo-operator` `ServiceAccount` (i.e. the `ServiceAccount` running the Pod the PostgreSQL Operator is deployed within).
-Based on the `ClusterRoles` identified, one of the namespace operating modes described below will be enabled for the PostgreSQL Operator installation.
-Please consult the [installation guides]({{< relref "installation" >}}) for the various installation methods available to determine proper setting for enabling each of the Namespace Operating Modes discussed below.
+Based on the `ClusterRoles` identified, one of the namespace operating modes described below will be enabled for the [PostgreSQL Operator Installation]({{< relref "installation" >}}).
+Please consult the [installation](({{< relref "installation" >}})) section for more information on the available settings.

 ### `dynamic`

-Enables full dynamic namespace capabilities, in which the Operator can create, delete and update any namespaces within the Kubernetes cluster.
-Additionally, while  in this mode the Operator can listen for namespace events (e.g. namespace additions, updates and deletions), and then create or remove controllers for various namespaces as those namespaces are added or removed from the Kubernetes cluster and/or Operator install.
-This mode therefore allows the Operator to dynamically respond to namespace events in the cluster.
+Enables full dynamic namespace capabilities, in which the Operator can create, delete and update any namespaces within a Kubernetes cluster.
+With `dynamic` mode enabled, the PostgreSQL Operator can respond to namespace events in a Kubernetes cluster, such as when a namespace is created, and take an appropriate action, such as adding the PostgreSQL Operator controllers for the newly created namespace.

 The following defines the namespace permissions required for the `dynamic` mode to be enabled: